MikeSmithLabTeam/particletracker/docs/source/rstfiles/data.rst

 Data flow map
 =============

+Inside the _temp folder created in your data folder you will find the following files:

 _temp.hdf5 is always data from a single frame and is overwritten at each stage _track.hdf5, _link.hdf5, _postprocess.hdf5 contain data up to the current stage of processing that concerns the whole movie.

 live processing is triggered by self.update_viewer in main_gui This in turn is triggered when parameters, frames, buttons etc are changed.
-Most of these are linked to slots in the MainWindow which in turn call self.update_viewer update_viewer calls self.tracker.process.
+Most of these are linked to slots in the MainWindow which in turn call self.update_viewer.

+update_viewer calls self.tracker.process.
 If f_index=None you are asking to process the whole movie.
-If f_index=frame_number you are asking to process single frame. lock_part is the option that tells you to draw from a preprocessed stage of the whole movie rather than the temporary file.
+If f_index=frame_number you are asking to process single frame. locked_part is the option that tells you to draw from a preprocessed stage of the whole movie rather than the temporary file.

 Initial start up: